|Audience||Faculty, students, administrative officials, staff, alumni, authorized guests, delegates, and independent

 |Background Information||The purpose of these guidelines is to ensure appropriate measures are taken to protect University Information and IT Resources from malware.|

-Information refers to a body of knowledge or data obtained, produced, organized, shared, or managed over the course of its business operations.
-Information may be shared or stored in a physical or electronic manner.
+Information refers to a body of knowledge or data obtained, produced, organized, shared, or managed throughout its business operations.
+Information may be shared or stored physically or electronically.
 Information is not easily replaced without funding, skill, knowledge, resources, time, or any combination of these factors.
 Therefore, Information is considered a critical resource used to build knowledge and sustain and create organizational value.

 IT Resources include computing, networking, communications, application, telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and any related materials and services.

 Malware, short for malicious software, is an umbrella term used to refer to a variety of forms of hostile or intrusive software (e.g., computer viruses, worms, Trojan horses, ransomware, spyware, adware, scareware).
 It can take the form of executable code, scripts, active content, and other software.
 Malware is defined by its malicious intent, acting against the requirements of the computer user.